All Episodes

 It's does he care?

-It is are the intentions really great?
+It is, are the intentions really great?

 Yes, they are.

-Is it gonna matter?
+Is it going to matter?

-Is it gonna solve anything?
+Is it going to solve anything?

 Doesn't matter.

-Whether there's help or not.
+Somebody helped them, whether there's help or not.

 At least he tried.